publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1387.md

             (A)

-             At the earliest possible time (not later than 30 days) after the Secretary issues a final stock assessment under [section 1386(b) of this title][/us/usc/t16/s1386/b] for a strategic stock, the Secretary shall, and for stocks that interact with a fishery listed under subsection (c)(1)(A)(i) of this section for which the Secretary has made a determination under paragraph (1), the Secretary may—
+             At the earliest possible time (not later than 30 days) after the Secretary issues a final stock assessment under [section 1386(b) of this title][/us/usc/t16/s1386/b] for a strategic stock, the Secretary shall, and for stocks that interact with a fishery listed under subsection (c)(1)(A)(i) for which the Secretary has made a determination under paragraph (1), the Secretary may—

                 (i) establish a take reduction team for such stock and appoint the members of such team in accordance with subparagraph (C); and